Bias8145/pixel/README.md

 ## 💡 Tips

-You can modify each morp_*.sh script to suit your ROM (e.g. changing default branches).
+You can modify each clone.sh script to suit your ROM (e.g. changing default branches).

 Combine with CI tools (GitHub Actions, Jenkins) for automated builds + uploads.